 What is particularly thrilling for some foreign companies is that “China 2025” sets targets for market share by Chinese producers within a number of high-tech sectors.
 This is seen as a direct attack on the companies that are presently dominating these industries, and it is said to be a violation of WTO rules.
 China insists that as it is not mandatory but rather indicates policy goals and furthermore is open for participation by foreign companies, it is in compliance with the WTO rules.

 What is my take on it?
-Firstly, it is no doubt necessary for China to avoid falling into the mentioned middle income trap (even if there are those who insist it doesn’t exist), and abundant evidence from countries that have succeeded in continue developing (as Japan, Singapore and Korea) tells us that industrial policy plays a big role in passing from one stage of development to the next.
+Firstly, it is no doubt necessary for China to avoid falling into the mentioned middle income trap (even if there are those who insist it doesn’t exist), and abundant evidence from countries that have succeeded in continuing developing (such as Japan, Singapore and Korea) tells us that industrial policy plays a big role in passing from one stage of development to the next.
 Secondly, will it work for China?
 Success it absolutely not guaranteed, but past Chinese experience indicates they may be able to do it.
 China has invested heavily in education so there is a big pool of well-educated young people, and sizeable funds are made available for research and development.
 This combined with targeted policy intervention has the potential to drive development within high-tech areas.
 There will be failures, but no doubt also many successes.
 So I think the policy has a fair chance of success - the main risk for China is not related to “China 2025” but rather to the high level of income inequality and the explosive growth in debts, a risk they share with other countries as e.g. the US.

 But won’t it affect the rest of the world negatively, as the Chinese break into high-tech markets?
 That depends.
 If a Chinese Company takes over a monopolistic market from a Western Company and creates a new monopoly, there isn’t much to celebrate.
 But this is unlikely to happen.
 The most likely effect is more competition, more innovation and more choice.
 Some companies in the developed countries may not be able to survive, but most will adapt and develop.
 The example often cited to show how Chinese competition can be detrimental, is the solar industry.
 The Chinese solar industry is barely two decades old and now produces 60% of all solar panels in the world.
 It started with some Western Companies outsourcing production to China, but then the Chinese Government with favourable policies, including subsidies, succeeded in getting local companies set up.
 One of the big changes when China enters an industry is scale, and with scale comes economies of scale, and if there is competition, prices drop.
 And they have dropped dramatically.
 Furthermore, even if China produces 60% of all panels, they are also by far the biggest market for solar panels, as around 47% of the new installed capacity in 2018 is in China.
 So the "China-effect" has been that solar now is competitive even with coal, without any subsidies.
 The down-side is that some companies in the developed countries did not survive.
 Others moved on improving their technology to offer higher quality and more efficient products.

 But let us look at a more recent example.
 One of the industries China is now trying to penetrate is semi-conductors, the small chips that traditionally go into computers (processors and memory), but which are now found in more and more products, partly as a result of the much hyped Internet of Things.
-As China is the main location for production of all sorts of goods, China is also the major user of semi-conductors taking more than half of world production.
+As China is the main location for production of all sorts of goods, China is also the major user of semi-conductors, taking more than half of world production.
 Only 15% of the Chinese demand is produced in the country, the rest is imported.
 “China 2025” wants 40% of this demand to be covered by local production by 2020 and 70% by 2025, not necessarily by Chinese firms, but by production facilities located in China.

 Why would they want that?
 As mentioned, one thing is that they want to move up the value-chain, but with the US cutting off Chinese telecom giant ZTE from US produced components earlier this year bringing the company to the brink of collapse, it became clear to the Chinese just how dependent they are on foreign supply and how easily this can be cut off by hostile foreign countries.
 This was, as it has been said, China’s “sputnik-moment”.
 So now it has become a national urgency to break this dependency.
 Thank you, Mr. Trump.

 Will they be able to do it?
-There are two main elements in the production: the design of the chip (done in many cases by “fab-less” companies), and the actual production of it (done at “fabs” working on order”).
+There are two main elements in the production: the design of the chip (done in many cases by “fab-less” companies), and the actual production of it (done at “fabs” working on order).
 The “fabs”, of which most are located in the US, South Korea, Taiwan, Japan and Europe, are extremely expensive, but China is now investing heavily (around 31 billion USD) in the construction of fabs.
 The equipment providers are mainly from US and Europe, so they are cashing in.

 Regarding design of the chips, China is still well behind, but it has made some progress lately.
 Huawei is now producing its own mobile phone processor (the latest called Kirin 890), which is close in specification to the most advanced processors from Apple, Samsung and Qualcomm (Snapdragon).
 But it is still – as is the Qualcomm processor - based on an (expensive) patent from the British company ARM.
 And to run the phone, Huawei still needs Alphabet’s Android operating system.
 Chinese company Zhaoxin is now producing a quite capable PC processor, based on a cooperation with US company VIA.
 And Chinese company Yangtze Memory Technologies is progressing on non-volatile memory (found in solid-state hard drives).
 So they are catching up.